 But the guilt is pointing at the wrong target.
 It's pointing at the moments of human failure when it should be pointing at the system.
 The problem is not that you sometimes let a call go to voicemail.
 The problem is that the volume of calls has put you in a position where that feels necessary.

 Address the system.
 Get help with the calls.
-Find a way to make every call feel answered — warmly, in your voice — so that you are not the only possible answer to the need she's expressing.
+Find a way to make every call feel answered, warmly, in your voice, so that you are not the only possible answer to the need they's expressing.
 When the system changes, the guilt-producing moments become rare instead of daily.

-The version of you that answers her calls when you have something to give — the one who is never depleted, never counting down, genuinely glad to hear from her — that's who she deserves.
-That's also who you deserve to be for her.
+The version of you that answers their calls when you have something to give, the one who is never depleted, never counting down, genuinely glad to hear from them, that's who they deserves.
+That's also who you deserve to be for them.

-KindredMind exists so that every call gets answered warmly, in your voice, grounded in everything you know about her — including the calls you can't take yourself.
+KindredMind exists so that every call gets answered warmly, in your voice, grounded in everything you know about them, including the calls you can't take yourself.

 Read why Kirstin built KindredMind → See how it works →